adamfowleruk/mljs/planning.md

   - DONE BUG: Hitting enter in search bar executes search
   - DONE BUG: one page too many in results if results are multiple of page size (i.e. 30 gives you 4 pages, not 3)
   - DONE BUG: multi word facet selection causes search to be limited to first word only (no quotes) -> query parser, not facet issue
-  - Widgets: Get snippeting mode working by default
  - DONE Core: support XML returned as well as JSON
-  - DONE Search result content (within JSON results, not as XML results)
+  - DONE Search result content (XML as text within JSON results, not as XML results)
  - DONE Widgets: Update search samples to include one set of mixed XML and JSON documents
  - DONE Widgets: File upload (single)
  - DONE Core: Search Options Builder